argoproj/argo-workflows/docs/cli/argo_archive_get.md

 ### Examples

 ```
-# Get information about an archive:
+# Get information about an archived workflow by its UID:
   argo archive get my-wf

-# Get information about an archive in JSON format:
+# Get information about an archived workflow in JSON format:
   argo archive get my-wf -o json

 ```